Voice-Assisted AI is Becoming Smarter, But Consumers Have Higher Expectations

-Chen, an associate professor in the Department of Advertising, recorded 20 consumers using AI devices and then conducted in-depth interviews to gauge their perspective.
+Chen, an associate professor in the Department of Advertising, with Telecommunication Professor Sylvia Chan-Olmsted and graduate students Julia Kim and Irene Sanabria, recorded 20 consumers using AI devices and then conducted in-depth interviews to gauge their perspective.
 Her findings are presented in the paper “Consumers’ Perception on Artificial Intelligence Applications in Marketing Communication.”

 Most people have a general understanding of artificial intelligence used in devices like Amazon’s Alexa and Google Home, Chen said.
 In comparing AI to humans, “they think of AI as smart and intelligent but not as sophisticated or complicated enough.
 Even though they communicate and interact with AI, they still don’t think AI can do complicated or sophisticated tasks.
 They think human beings still need to do that kind of task.”

 Some people wish AI devices could master more functions to help them with their daily lives, Chen said.
 For now, how they are using voice-assisted AI focuses on five aspects: